tomascelko/tomascelko.github.io/_projects/parallel_clustering.md

 ## News

+16.02.2025 - Support for tpx4 tested, tileId overflow bug fixed.
+All Latest builds were updated.

 15.12.2025 - Parallel clustering 1.0 (Unstable) - Release of the new tile-based clustering algorithm.
 The release includes also GPU-side attribute computation including cluster energy, energy histograms and aggregation into frames as well as energy-based filtering.

 29.7.2025 - Latest windows build was deployed to the website and example cmake script was updated.